opentrack/LibOVR/readme.txt

-This is stripped-down LibOVR that builds on mingw-w64 and MSVC.
-There's no graphics rendering stuff, merely pose estimation that opentrack needs.
+This is LibOVR that builds on mingw-w64 and MSVC.

-The mess is getting harder to port to mingw/GNU with each release.
+It should have graphics stuff working but it was not tested.